Get six great tips for making kids going on vacation with Ex easier for all of you!

 4) Ask them what they need for the trip, and if you can, help them prepare.
 Sometimes parents get fixated on things being for their house and not their ex’s house/time, but if it’s your child’s belonging, let them do what they want with it (within reason).
 I bought iPads for my kids for a plane trip we were taking that I also let them travel with when they are with their dad.
 Maybe they want to take pajamas, a bathing suit, headphones etc. which is fine, you may need to remind them that these things all need to come back so they have use of them again.

 5) Don’t check in on them excessively.
-I like to talk to my kids on the phone whey they are away, but will ask once to speak to them on the phone during a week.
+I like to talk to my kids on the phone when they are away, but I limit my outreach and ask their father to call me when they have availability.
 I would of course extend the same courtesy to their dad when the kids were with me and away from him.

 6) Don’t make any negative comments about the trip being excessive or not enough.
 Maybe dad is taking them to Tahiti.
 Maybe he is taking them to McDonald’s.
 Whatever/wherever is not your business to critique to your children.
 Let them try to enjoy whatever is planned.